History of Jordan in Timeline

 In 2014, Jordan joined an aerial bombardment campaign by an international coalition led by the United States against the Islamic State as part of its intervention in the Syrian Civil War.

-2014: Queen Alia International Airport Awarded 'Best Airport'
+2014: Queen Alia International Airport award

 In 2014, Queen Alia International Airport was awarded 'the best airport by region: Middle East' by Airport Service Quality survey.

-2014: Industry accounted for 6% of GDP
+2014: Industry accounted for 6% of the GDP

-In 2014, industry accounted for 6% of Jordan's GDP.
+In 2014, industry in Jordan accounted for 6% of the GDP.

-2014: ICT sector accounted for more than 84,000 jobs
+2014: ICT sector accounted for over 84,000 jobs

 In 2014, the ICT sector in Jordan accounted for more than 84,000 jobs and contributed to 12% of the GDP.

-2014: FIFA World Cup Play-off
+2014: FIFA World Cup qualification

-2015: Literacy Rate
+2015: Literacy rate

-2015: Refugee Influx
+2015: Refugee population in Jordan

-2015: Queen Alia International Airport Awarded 'Best Airport'
+2015: Queen Alia International Airport award

-2015: Remittances reach $3.8 billion
+2015: Remittances at $3.8 billion

-In 2015, remittances to Jordan reached $3.8 billion, a notable rise compared to the previous year.
+In 2015, remittances to Jordan were $3.8 billion, a notable rise compared to 2014.

-2015: Company exported $72 million worth of industries
+2015: $72 million worth of industries exported

-In 2015, the Jordan Design and Development Bureau company exported $72 million worth of industries to over 42 countries.
+In 2015, the Jordan Design and Development Bureau exported $72 million worth of industries to over 42 countries.

 2015: Establishment of the Jordan Trail